dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 * Get rid of host port bindings (8080:8080) for scalable services if using docker-compose.
 When scaling up the service, docker-compose won't start the second one as port is already bound to the host.
 Note that it's possible to bind ports for replicated services using Docker swarm, see `Using docker swarm`_ for more details.
 * Get rid of setting ``container_name`` directive.
 Names can not be fixed as replicas could not be started
 * Liferay cluster configuration must be the same across all containers: for example, specific IPs should not be required, or if they are, container must self-configure before starting Liferay.
-See `Configuring liferay cluster`_ for details.
+See `Configuring the liferay cluster`_ for details.
 * Get rid of fixed configuration for load-balancing/sticky session: these mechanisms should be ready to work with different number of replicas (out of scope of this tutorial, see `More features`_)

 This is how a scalable liferay service would look like (see `sample #12 <./04_files/12_liferay_scalable_mysql_es6.yml>`_):